 Jacobson v Massachusetts involved a smallpox vaccine only, which the Court held could be reasonably mandated, based on its safe, effective use for nearly 100 years.

 In fact, by 1905 the smallpox vaccine had been in use for 131 years.

 The use of smallpox and cowpox was widely known among the country physicians in the dairy counties of 18th-century England (Riedel, Stefan.
 Edward Jenner and the History of Smallpox Vaccination, 2005).
 The transition from smallpox inoculate to cowpox vaccination began in 1774, with the work of Benjamin Jesty in Dorset England (Oxford Dictionary of National Biography).

-Given Jacobson is being cited as precedent for forcibly injecting 328 million Americans with a novel "vaccine", as distinguished from a smallpox vaccine, Jacobson should be reviewed for legal relevance.
+Given Jacobson is being cited as precedent for forcibly injecting 328 million Americans with a novel "vaccine", as distinguished from a $5 fine for smallpox vaccine refusal, Jacobson should be reviewed for legal relevance.

 * Novel "vaccines" in Phase III investigational trials are not traditional vaccines.
 Nevertheless, novel "vaccines" are referred to as "vaccines".
 Therefore, in order to introduce clarity to the discussion, novel "vaccines" based on next generation platforms shall be distinguished from traditional vaccines by the use of quotation marks around "vaccine", when "vaccine" refers to a novel "vaccine."
 When not in quotes, vaccine refers to traditional vaccines.

 Editor's Note: The reader's indulgence is requested.
 Confounding the terms novel "vaccine" based on next generation platforms and traditional vaccine is at the heart of vaccine lawfare and it is important for the reader to unpack this conceptual confusion.